gromas/polysat/README.md

 If you want solution with solved CLD problem please lock for full version: https://github.com/gromas/polysat

 What is CLD?

 A sort of problems which contains some circular logical deadlocks.
-Now I investigate this group for possibilities to solve them.
+Now I investigate this group and solve them.
-Currently there is no algorithm to correlate these sort of problems with one of the groups SAT/UNSAT with polynomial time and space.
+A lightweight version of polysat algorithm can't correlate these sort of problems with one of the groups SAT/UNSAT with polynomial time and space.
 After get confirmation that the problem is CLD you can run another algorithm like DPLL (Davis-Putnam-Logemann-Loveland) for solving it since DPLL takes much more time and space than this solution.